heroku/heroku-buildpack-nodejs/README.md

 If you are using Meteor ≥ 1.3, the flag `--server-only` will be used automatically to build your application for Meteor mobile integration.

+### Memory in the build process

+By default the node process can only use ~3.7GB of RAM during the build process which can'y be too little for large Meteor application, that's why the buildpack is adding to the environment variable `TOOL_NODE_FLAGS`, the flag `--max-old-space-size=8192` (except if this precise flag is already defined).
+If the variable does not exist it is initialized.
+To update the value `8192`, the variable `BUILD_MAX_MEMORY` can be overriden.

 ### Starting flags for `node` process

 For some reasons, you may want to use custom flags to run your application.